philling83/PT-Sept-2023/2-Section/2-week/1-day/README.md

 - Can be pushed to github, so pairs can pick up from where you left off

 ### Quick SQLite Commands Reference
-Think as SQLite CLI commands like node commands.
+Think of SQLite CLI commands like node commands.

 - `sqlite3`
   - run `.open name-of-database.db` to open your database